-we can help you prepare, draft, lodge and manage your defence reparation claim.
+we can help you prepare, draft, lodge and manage your defence ombudsman application.

-In December 2017, the Department of Defence announced a revised Defence reparation payment scheme for survivors of Defence abuse in the ADF through the Commonwealth Ombudsman.
-The new scheme offers survivors a second chance to apply for a reparation payment, following the Defence Abuse Reparation Taskforce (DART) led scheme, which had previously closed to survivors.
+In December 2017, the Government granted jurisdiction to the Defence Ombudsman to consider Reports of Serious Abuse.
+This process offers survivors a second chance to apply for a reparation payment, following the Defence Abuse Reparation Taskforce (DART) led scheme, which had previously closed to survivors.

 - No requirement for survivors to have reported the matter to Defence previously, so survivors who have been reluctant to speak up and come forward in the past can still do so.

-- Survivors have the opportunity to participate in the Restorative Engagement Program that provides survivors with that vital acknowledgement and apology that they deserve.
+- Survivors have the opportunity to participate in a Restorative Engagement Program that provides survivors with that vital acknowledgement and apology that they deserve.

 who can make a claim under the scheme?